 The first version of the Emergency Bridge Fund for Employment (Noodmaatregel Overbrugging Werkgelegenheid or “NOW”) was announced on 31 March 2020 and runs until 31 May 2020.
 NOW aims to provide financial assistance to employers suffering from an acute and significant drop in revenue through partial coverage of wage costs.
 The possibility to add further conditions to the scheme in the event of extension of the aid package was left open.
-In a letter dated 20 May 2020, Parliament was informed of the conditions for the second tranche (NOW 2.0) and on 27 May 2020 there has been a consultation with employer and employee representative organisations.
-Further details on NOW 2.0 will be provided in regulations.
-Please find below an overview of what is currently known, based on the letter to Parliament and the discussion with labour organisations.
+In a letter dated 20 May 2020, Parliament was in-formed of the conditions for the second tranche (NOW 2.0).
+The full content of NOW 2.0 has been presented in a regulation of 22 June 2020.

 Click here to see an overview of the differences between NOW and NOW 2.0.